An update: Further changes to landlords’ remedies for recovering commercial rent arrears

 - An extension of the 2 year enforcement certificate that enforcement agents must hold in order to act in that capacity (again, in certain circumstances).

-However, there were further amendments which applied from the June quarter day (being the day on which the amendments are expected to take effect).
+However, there were further amendments introduced for the June quarter day 2020.
 The Taking Control of Goods and Certification of Enforcement Agents (Amendment) (No. 2) Regulations 2020 provided:-

 - The threshold before CRAR can be exercised was increased from 90 days to 189 days’ rent arrears for enforcement notices given between 24 June and 30 September 2020;